diegofps/mell/README.md

 mell --style styles/python --generate generates/python/pt pt
 ```

-This is how the project looks in the end.
+This is how the project looks like in the end.

 ```perl
 .